1coderookie/KobraGoNeoInsights/docs/calibration.md

 Recv: echo:Settings Stored (735 bytes; crc 9159)
 Recv: ok
 ```

+You can/should now also execute a `M501` command which restores/loads all saved settings from the EEPROM to the volatile memory.
+Now the printer has access to the settings you have saved previously.

+To check if everything got applied, you can now execute a `M503`, which reports the current settings loaded on the volatile memory.

 That's it!
 Congratulations, you just did the PID tuning for your extruder!